IN THE HIGH COURT OF JUDICATURE AT BOMBAY

 26. For the reasons stated hereinabove, we quash and set aside the order dated 10.4.2012 passed by DRAT as well as order dated 22.2.2012 passed by DRT and condone the delay in filing Misc.
 Application (L) No. 34 of 2012 filed by the petitioner which is restored to the file of DRT, Mumbai.
 DRT, Mumbai is directed to decide the Misc.
-Application (L) No. 34 of 2012 on its own merits in accordance with law and in the light of the law declared by the Apex Court and High Court on the subject.
+Application (L) No. 34 of 2012 on its own merits in accordance with law and in the light of the law declared by the

 27. Rule made absolute accordingly.
 No order as to costs.